 15 Best Places to Visit in Tuscany, Italy!

 Tuscany in Italy is not only one of the most famous regions of the country, but it is also certainly one of the most beautiful travel destinations in Europe.
 Fascinating hilly landscapes, green vineyards and golden yellow fields, picturesque villages with magnificent Renaissance buildings and the immeasurable wealth of art treasures are only a few of the attractions that turn a visit to Tuscany into an unforgettable experience!
 Above all, the world-famous cities such as Florence and Pisa attract millions of visitors every year.
-Other highlights include excellent authentic cuisine, fantastic wines that are among the best in the world, and unbelievably great agriturismo accommodations that guarantee a particularly relaxing vacation
+Other highlights include excellent authentic cuisine, fantastic wines that are among the best in the world, and unbelievably great agriturismo accommodations that guarantee a particularly relaxing vacation.

-In this travel guide we give you all the important information about a visit to Tuscany in Italy.
+In this travel guide, we give you all the important information about a visit to Tuscany in Italy.
 In addition, we show you the best things to do, attractions and places to visit in Tuscany, beautiful pictures, reveal secret tips and show you some outstanding accommodations.

 General Information about Tuscany

 Tuscany in Italy is considered one of the most famous regions of the country.
 It is located in central Italy, between Liguria and Emilia-Romagna in the north, Marche and Umbria in the east and Lazio in the south.
 Many of Tuscany’s attractions are on the UNESCO World Heritage Sites List!
 Florence, the Tuscan capital, is a true highlight, although there are still many towns worth visiting in this region, such as Lucca, Pisa and Siena.
 The landmark of Tuscany is the Leaning Tower of Pisa, one of the most visited attractions in all Italy.
 Wonderful are also the best beaches in Tuscany, located on the 400 kilometer long west coast and on the island of Elba.
-Perfect to combine beach vacation with sightseeing is the resort of Viareggio near Pisa and Lucca.
+Perfect to combine a beach vacation with sightseeing is the resort of Viareggio near Pisa and Lucca.

-Tuscany, which covers an area of 22,990 km², is also known as one of the most important cultural landscapes of the Renaissance and, of course, for its exceptionally beautiful landscape, characterized by typical pine forests, cypress avenues, green wine hills, golden fields and olive groves.
+Tuscany, which covers an area of 22,990 km², is also known as one of the most important cultural landscapes of the Renaissance.
+And, of course, for its exceptionally beautiful landscape, characterized by typical pine forests, cypress avenues, green wine hills, golden fields and olive groves.
 Photographers from all over the world travel especially to Tuscany to take their pictures.
 Economically, the region lives mainly from tourism, wine growing and olive oil production.
 The most famous Tuscan wines, which are also among the best in the world, are Brunello di Montalcino, Vino Nobile di Montepulciano, Chianti and Sassicaia.

 Best Places to Visit in Tuscany